timjhh/WebScraping/README.md

 This project visualizes the word frequencies from any combined(or single) number of podcast episodes.
 Clicking on any word reveals words used around it, giving a more qualitative description of that word.

-The algorithm is based around user interaction, running as follows:
+## Algorithm

+The algorithm is user-event driven, generating and modifying content on three large events:

 1. Query All Button is Pressed
 	* Filter for a list of URL links